bkuhn/talks/OpenFOAM-2011/openfoam.markdown

 + Copyleft.
      + prevents proprietarization by power of copyright.
      + share and share alike.
-     + failure to do so
+     + failure to do so is copyright infringement.

 # On Requirement By License